 Mix about 10 to 12 Vitamin C tablets in water to form a thick paste and massage all over your hair.
 Leave it on for about 20 minutes and rinse off for naturally bleached hair.

 Bleaching is a chemical process that can severely damage your hair if not done the right way.
-Following the below-mentioned steps will help you bleach your hair safely, and give you the desired tone.
+Following a few easy steps will help you bleach your hair safely, and give you the desired tone.

 - A tinting brush to apply the bleach